Probabilistic Machine Learning: An Introduction

 If you master the material in this book, you will have an outstanding foundation for successful research in machine learning.”

--- Tom Dietterich, U. Oregon
+-- Tom Dietterich, Oregon State U.

 - "There are many books on machine learning out there, but none gives